RecordEvolution/ReswarmOS/config/nvidia/jetson-nano/README-reswarm-docu.md

 user setup, make sure to connect the board to a working ethernet connection, reboot it and log in either directly via the graphical user interface and keyboard or via ssh on the local network.
-Proceed with the following steps in order to connect your NVIDIA device to Reswarm Platform:
+Proceed with the following steps in order to connect your NVIDIA device to the Reswarm Platform:

 1. make sure the system is up-to-date by executing `sudo apt-get update && sudo apt-get upgrade`